Categorize and randomize: a permissive model of stochastic choice: Proofs

 Let $Q$ be defined as follows

 In other words, we model each choice as a set of independent events, and attach to each choice function the compound probability that all the defining events realize.
-To check that $Q$ is a probability distribution, it suffices to notice that the definition entails that $\displaystyle \sum_{c_X \in \mathcal{R}}Q(c_X) = 1$.
+To check that $Q$ is a probability distribution, it suffices to notice that for each choice $c_X$ there is a choice $c_X^\prime$ which differs only for one factor in the product.
+Such factor corresponds to a choice in some menu, either in $\mathcal{I}$ or in some $\mathcal{X}_i$.
+It follows that $\displaystyle \sum_{c_X \in \mathcal{R}}Q(c_X) = 1$, as can be checked by sequentially summing across all choices which differ only for one factor in a menu.

 Notice now that $a \in X_j$ for some $j \in I$, so that

 with $c_I(\pi(A)) = j$ and $c_i(A \cap X_j) = a$ for all products in the summation.

 Thus we have